Your browser is out of date!

 • General Interior Doors

 • In all multiple dwelling buildings, building entrance doors, unit entrance doors, fire stair doors, fire tower doors, bulkhead doors, and rubbish chute closet doors are required to be self-closing.
+Ensuring doors generous size vision panel allowed by the required fire rating for security and to encourage use stairs.
 Local Law 62 of 2022 defines a self-closing door as a door equipped with a device that will ensure the door when opened and released, returns to the closed position and self-latches shut.

 • All self-closing doors should comply with the NYS Housing Maintenance code section 27-2041.1.